Yaroslav Yanushevych

-Yaroslav Volodymyrovych Yanushevych (Ярослав Володимирович Янушевич, born 7 February 1978 in Kyiv) is a Ukrainian economist, civil servant, scholar, and athlete.
+Yaroslav Volodymyrovych Yanushevych (Ярослав Володимирович Янушевич, born 7 February 1978) is a Ukrainian economist, civil servant, scholar, and athlete.
 He is an Honored Economist of Ukraine, Candidate of Economic Sciences, and Doctor of Law.
 He is also a world champion in paintball in the 40+ category.

 He holds the rank of Civil Servant of the 3rd class.

 From 3 August 2022 to 24 January 2023, he was the Head of the Kherson Regional State Administration and the Head of the Kherson Regional Military Administration.

 Biography

 Education

 In 2000, he graduated with honors from Taras Shevchenko National University of Kyiv, specializing in Finance, and received a Master’s degree in Economics.

 From 2001 to 2009, he was a postgraduate student at the Institute for Economics and Forecasting of the National Academy of Sciences of Ukraine.

 In 2009, he graduated from I.I.
 Mechnikov Odesa National University with a degree in Law and received the qualification of a lawyer, as well as from the National Academy for Public Administration under the President of Ukraine with a degree in Public Development Management, earning a Master’s degree in Public Development Management.

 In 2019, he also participated in an international training module under the MIM Business School program in the People’s Republic of China at the China Europe International Business School (CEIBS).

 In 2021, he completed the Senior Executive Master of Business Administration (SE MBA) program for business owners and top-level executives at the International Institute of Management.

 In 2023, he completed a research and teaching internship at a higher education institution: Cuiavian University in Wloclawek (Poland).

 In 2024, he completed and successfully graduated from the course «Leadership and Organizational Management in Times of Crisis» course in Brussels, Belgium.

 In 2009, he earned a PhD in Economics, and in 2021, a Doctor of Laws degree.
 In 2023, he was awarded the academic title of Associate Professor.